Nitrokey/nethsm-pkcs11/features.md

-# Status of the pkcs implementation
+# Status of the pkcs11 module implementation

 - ✔️ : Fully functionnal
 - ⚠️ : Some behaviors may not be implemented